502 - Attendance (Absenteeism, Tardiness and Job Abandonment)

 - Termination of employment upon ten (10) occurrences.

-Employees will be subject to immediate corrective action for no call/no show.
-Two (2) or more consecutive workdays of no call/no show will be considered job abandonment and result in termination of employment.
+8. Employees will be subject to immediate corrective action for no call/no show.
+Two (2) or more consecutive workdays of no call/no show may be considered job abandonment and result in termination of employment.

-Supervisors should be observant and identify pattern absences.
+9. Supervisors should be observant and identify pattern absences.
 Employees will be subject to immediate corrective action for pattern unscheduled absences.
-An employee should receive written notice of a pattern unscheduled absence including a description of the pattern from the employee’s supervisor or the Human Resource Administrator for the department.

-10. An unscheduled absence typically is unpaid unless an employee’s supervisor approves the use of accrued vacation, sick leave, or personal holiday time in accordance with University policy and appropriate union contract, if applicable.
+12. An unscheduled absence typically is unpaid unless an employee’s supervisor approves the use of accrued vacation, sick leave, or personal holiday time in accordance with University policy.
 Acceptable means of verifying the reason for the unscheduled absence may be required.
-An employee will not be compensated for unscheduled absences that extend beyond his/her accrual balances.
+An employee will not be compensated for unscheduled absences that extend beyond his/her accrual balances

-12. Employees absent three (3) or more consecutive days due to illness or who are suspected of abuse of sick leave may be required to submit a proof of illness certificate issued by a health care provider and identifying when the employee was seen and treated.
-Failure to submit such proof upon request shall automatically disqualify the employee for sick leave pay and will result in the absences being counted as unscheduled absences.
+14. Employees absent more than three consecutive days due to illness or who are suspected of abuse of sick leave may be required to submit a proof of illness certificate, issued by a health care provider, identifying when the employee was seen and treated.
+Failure to submit such proof upon request may result in corrective action.

-13. Employees who are eligible to use paid sick leave may use accrued sick time for routine doctor’s appointments.
-The employee must notify the supervisor in advance of the appointment, and may be required to submit proof that the time taken was used for the appointment.
+15. Employees who are eligible to use paid sick leave may use accrued sick time for routine doctor’s appointments.
+The employee must notify the supervisor in advance of the appointment, up to seven days prior when possible.
 When possible, such appointments should be scheduled at the beginning or the end of the shift.

 Employees represented by a union may be governed by the appropriate bargaining unit agreement.